Boston's spring flowers perfume the air as they burst into bloom in April.

-Although the Rose Kennedy Greenway is only a few years old, several areas already overflow with lovely spring flowers.
+The garden sections of the Rose Kennedy Greenway overflow with lovely spring flowers.

 Across from the North End, you'll find a broad stretch of daffodils blooming from about mid-April until early May, when daylilies take over.
 That's where the gorgeous yellow magnolia trees shown in the photo gallery are located.